 About the Press

-Established in 1949, the University of Notre Dame Press is a scholarly publisher of distinguished books in a number of academic disciplines; in poetry and fiction; and in areas of interest to general readers.
-The largest Catholic university press in the world, the Press publishes forty to fifty books annually and maintains a robust backlist in print.
+Established in 1949, the University of Notre Dame Press is the largest Catholic university press in the world, and a scholarly publisher of distinguished books in a number of academic disciplines; in poetry and fiction; and in areas of interest to general readers.

 Located on the University of Notre Dame campus, the Press is a publishing partner with several university departments, programs, and institutes.
 Through those efforts, it extends the reach and reputation of the University while fulfilling its charge to advance intellectual exploration and knowledge.